alphagov/govuk-design-system/src/components/service-navigation/index.md

 {{ example({ group: "components", item: "service-navigation", example: "with-inline-end-slot", html: true, nunjucks: true, open: false }) }}

-### Ensure the ‘aria-label’ is accurate for users of assistive technology
+### Make sure the ‘aria-label’ is accurate for users of assistive technology

 When a service name is shown, we let users know that there’s information about the service with a ‘region landmark’ using the `<section>` element.